segni-tafesse/ethio_agri_smart/lib/data/Turnips.md

 Slugs and Snails (Various species): Slugs and snails are moisture-loving pests that can feed on turnip leaves, causing irregular holes and damage.
 They are often active during cool and damp weather conditions.
 To manage slugs and snails, you can employ physical barriers like copper tape or diatomaceous earth around the plants, handpick them during evening hours, or use organic slug and snail baits that are safe for edible crops.

 # Post-prevention of Disease  of  Turnips
-.Here are a few points to keep in mind:
+Here are a few points to keep in mind:

 Integrated Pest Management (IPM): Integrated Pest Management is an approach that emphasizes the use of multiple strategies to manage pests effectively while minimizing reliance on pesticides.
 It involves monitoring pest populations, implementing cultural practices, using biological controls, and utilizing pesticides only when necessary.
 By adopting IPM, you can reduce pesticide use and promote a balanced ecosystem.